abukar10/Multivariate-TimeSeries-Modelling/README.md

 # Multivariate-TimeSeries-Modelling
 Lightweight and Data-Efficient MultivariateTime Series Forecasting using Residual-Stacked Gaussian (RS-GLinear) Architecture

-This repository is and extended version and build on the official Pytorch implementation of GLinear Predictor: ["Paper Link".](https://arxiv.org/pdf/2501.01087)

 ## Description

 we adopt the original GLinear architecture and introduce—Residual-Stacked GLinear Model (Depth =4), which is an enhanced version of the original GLinear architecture that integrates more depth in the neural network via stacked linear blocks (figure 6-b).
 Our proposed enhanced GLinear architecture retains the original Reversible Instance